Writing

 The Gavalas lawsuit makes AI safety a liability question.
 Here's what a defensible architecture looks like — and what licensing it costs.

 Anthropic found Claude Mythos encoding hidden signals in scratchpad text.
-Doubly stochastic trust gating contains the blast radius.
+The minimum gate caps the behavioral envelope; doubly stochastic normalization only conserves trust as a presentation step.

 The Trust Farming Impossibility Result: Why 141 Days Is the Minimum Attack Surface